Cody Glass: Professional

-After attending the Golden Knights training camp, Glass made his NHL debut in the Golden Knights' season opener against San Jose on October 2, 2019.
+After attending the Golden Knights training camp, Glass made his NHL debut in the Golden Knights' season opener against the San Jose Sharks on October 2, 2019.
 As a result, he became the first Golden Knights draft pick to play for the team.
 In that game, he recorded his first career NHL goal.
-During the 2019–20 season, Glass was elbowed by Rangers’ Brendan Lemieux who was fined $2,000 and he went through concussion protocol.
+During the 2019–20 season, Glass was elbowed by Brendan Lemieux of the New York Rangers who was fined $2,000 and he went through concussion protocol.

-On July 17, 2021, Glass was traded to the Nashville Predators as part of a three-way trade; the team received Nolan Patrick in return; Patrick had been drafted second overall in the same 2017 Draft as Glass.
+On July 17, 2021, the Golden Knights traded Glass to the Nashville Predators as part of a three-team trade also involving the Philadelphia Flyers.
+He spent the majority of his first season in the organization with the team's minor league affiliate, the Milwaukee Admirals.
+On July 1, 2023, the Predators signed Glass to a two-year, $5 million contract extension.
+On March 2, 2024, Glass scored his first career hat-trick in a 5–1 win against the Colorado Avalanche.